-Corporation to include 75 on Chestnut, a bistro at the base of Beacon Hill, a Cheers at Faneuil Hall Marketplace, and 75 on Liberty Wharf, Kershaw continues to expand his role in support of the community.
+With the changing landscape of Boston and the expansion of the Hampshire House Corporation to include 75 on Chestnut, a bistro at the base of Beacon Hill; a Cheers at Faneuil Hall Marketplace; 75 on Liberty Wharf; and the newly opened 75 on Courthouse Square – Seaport, Kershaw continues to expand his role in support of the Boston community and his industry.

-Kershaw also gives his time freely to help promote tourism in Boston by serving as Chairman of the Freedom Trail Foundation, now Chairman Emeritus, and as Chairman of the Governor’s Advisory Council on the Visitor Industry.
+Kershaw also gives his time freely to help promote tourism in Boston by volunteering as Chairman of the Freedom Trail Foundation, now Chairman Emeritus, and as Chairman of the Governor’s Advisory Council on the Visitor Industry.
 Nationally, Kershaw served on the board of the United States Travel & Tourism Administration, 1989-1996.
-Kershaw also has served as Chairman of the Technology Committee of the White House Conference on Travel & Tourism, Policy Committee of the Travel Business Roundtable, Executive Committee of USTMO (United States National Tourism Organization) and Executive Committee of TIA (Travel Industry Association of America).
+He also has served as Chairman of the Technology Committee of the White House Conference on Travel & Tourism; Policy Committee of the Travel Business Roundtable; Executive Committee of USTMO (United States National Tourism Organization); and Executive Committee of TIA (Travel Industry Association of America).

-the Spirit of Adventure Council / Boys Scouts of America and is Chairman Emeritus of the Beacon Hill Business Association.
+Kershaw is a member of the Board of Directors of the Spirit of Adventure Council / Boy Scouts of America and is Chairman Emeritus of the Beacon Hill Business Association.
 He also serves on the Board of Bunker Hill Community College Foundation.